fordinator/talking-LLM-chatbot/README.md

 ### Contributing

 This code is just a wrapper for OpenAI and ElevenLabs.
-Steal it, modify it, sell it, I don't give a fuck.
-If you could drop me a dollar at https://patreon.com/cacophony1979 it would go a long way to encouraging me to continue with projects like this.
+Steal it, modify it, sell it, I don't care.
+If you could drop me a dollar at https://patreon.com/vexation1977 it would go a long way to encouraging me to continue with projects like this.

 ### Licensing and Usage